PierreZ/pierrezemb.fr/content/posts/academic-conferences.md

 As part of the USENIX Association, the [Operating Systems Design and Implementation](https://www.usenix.org/conferences) is an annual computer science conference that you shouldn't miss.
 You can catch most of the sessions online along with some useful slides.

+### NSDI

+In a similar fashion, the [Networked Systems Design and Implementation](https://www.usenix.org/conferences) focuses on the design principles, implementation, and practical evaluation of networked and distributed systems.

 ### Usenix ATC

-Similar to OSDI, the Usenix [Annual Technical Conference](https://www.usenix.org/conferences) is another classic to follow.  has been awarded Best Paper in 2023, and it's a gem!
+The Usenix [Annual Technical Conference](https://www.usenix.org/conferences) is another classic to follow.

 ## The ACM family